 We typically recruit new interns and volunteers three times each year:

-- Fall: Applications are due September 19.
+- Fall: Applications accepted from September 1-15.
 (Internships begin approximately in October.)

 - Spring: Applications accepted from January 1-15.
 (Internships begin approximately in February.)